DCotterill/halixia-hugo/content/ma/neighbourly-chat-356.md

 layout: static
 ---

-Make a difference by checking in on your neighbours
+Make a difference by checking in on your neighbours.

 Check out our five simple tips for making a new connection in under five minutes, whether that’s with someone familiar or someone new and unexpected.
 You never know the difference it could make.